-Allegations against staff in Education 23

-Allegations against supply teachers and all workers supplied by agency

-Allegations against the DSL (Principal or Registered Manager or DSL as a substantive role)
+Allegations against the DSL (Principal or Registered Manager or DSL as a substantive role e)24

-Allegations against the Managing Director 25
+Allegations against the Managing Director

 Allegations against any other Senior Leader 25

-Allegations against the Chief Operating Officer / Head of Children's Services 25
+Allegations against the Chief Operating Officer / Head of Children's Services

-Allegations against the Chief Executive Officer 25
+Allegations against the Chief Executive Officer 26

-Low level concerns 26
+Low level concerns

 The initial response to allegation 27

 No Further Action 28

-Further enquiries
+Further enquiries 28

-Suspension 28
+Suspension 29

 Supporting those involved

 Allegation outcomes 29

-Serious incident reporting
+Serious incident reporting 30

 Death of someone in our care including rapid response to unexpected death

 Abuse of position of trust

 Volunteers

 Contractors

 Use of school or college premises for non-school/college activities

 Extended school and off-site arrangements

 Use of mobile phones

 Photography and images

 Physical intervention and use of reasonable force

 Staff Taking Medication or other substances

 Information for individuals and relatives/carers

 Recruitment and vetting

 Requirements to inform Disclosure and Barring Services (DBS)

+Record-keeping

 Monitoring

 Training

 Confidentiality and information sharing

 Complaints and Monitoring

-7 Accountability
+7. Accountability

-Further Safeguarding information - what everyone need to know (Appendix 11)
+8. Further Safeguarding information - what everyone need to know (Appendix 11)

-Appendices
+9. Appendices

 Appendix 1: Relevant policies and documents

 Appendix 2: Legislation and guidance

 Appendix 3: Child Protection and safeguarding procedure (Flow chart)

 Appendix 4: Types of abuse - children

 Appendix 5: Types of abuse - adults

 Appendix 6: Signs that someone could be a victim

-Appendix 7: Signs that someone could be an abuser
+Appendix 7: Signs that someone could be an abuser 46

+Appendix 8: DSL/DSL Deputy, Head/Principal (if the concern/allegation is related to staff)

-Appendix 8: DSL/DSL Deputy - actions, reporting and recording procedure
+actions, reporting and recording procedure

-Appendix 9: Key contacts

 Appendix 10.
-Safeguarding in children's Services - illustration 54
+Safeguarding in children's Services - illustration

 Appendix 11.
-Further Safeguarding information - what everyone needs to know 55
+Further Safeguarding information - what everyone needs to know 53